Binita-subedi/Proshore_Bootcamp/Es6/README.md

 ## Arrow Fuction

 Also called"Fat arrow function" are undoubtedly one of the more popular features of Es6.
 They introduced a new way of writing concise functions.

+## Default Function paramater

+Default function parameters allow named parameter to be initialized with default values if no value or undefinrd is passed.